-Could you bring enthusiasm and join our individual support service, group activities and/or courses provision?
-We want people with a commitment to supporting people with learning disabilities, autism and other disabilities to increase their independent living skills and be valuedof their local communities.
-The organisation is registered and is now starting to receive some referrals for people with more complex needs.
+Could you bring enthusiasm and join our individual support service and group activities?
+We want people with a commitment to supporting people with learning disabilities, autism and other disabilities/disadvantages to increase their skills, be more independent and valuedof their local communities.
+The organisation is registered and some referrals are for people with more complex needs.

-Opportunities are currently available on a part time basis.
-These roles are typically at least 20 hours per week with overtime also frequently available.
-From 1st August 2018 we will be paying the Living Wage.
-The salary is £9100 pa (FTE £18,200) with an hourly rate of £8.75 ph.
+Opportunities in these roles are salaried around 20 hours per week with significant overtime also frequently available.
+At 20hrs pw the salary is £9360 pa (FTE £18,720) with an hourly rate of £9 ph.

-We are always keen to hear from support workers with the potential to be exceptional.
+We are always keen to hear from support workers with the potential to be fantastic.
 We are a growing organisation with a strong value base and a focus on outcomes and person centredness.
-We offer support for accredited training from health and social care to progression into other roles and welcome applications from all sections of the community, particularly those with disabilities.
-If you can offer language skills such as either Punjabi or Urdu these are also welcomed.
+We offer support for accredited training from health and social care to progression into other roles and welcome applications from all sections of the community, particularly those with disabilities and/or from ethnic minorities.
+If you can offer language skills such as either Punjabi or Urdu these are welcomed.

 People Matters uses safer recruitment processes.
 All staff are required to complete a DBS check and work according to our safeguarding policies.

 After transferring our DWP Two Ticks accreditation to being a level 2 Disability Confident Employer we spent time in 2019 working on developing ourselves.
 During the summer we were successful in gaining the level 3 Disability Confident Leader award.
 This means you can be confident that we recruit and support people with disabilities on our staff team.
 We also support other employers with the recruitment, support and retention of staff with disabilities.
 See more on our employers page.